What is quiet quitting: Definition, examples & top strategies to tackle it in 2024

 2. Recognition and appreciation

 Strategy: Establish a culture of recognition.
-Acknowledge and appreciate employees for their contributions, ensuring that their efforts are seen and valued, preventing the erosion of motivation.
+Acknowledge and appreciate employees for their contributions going above and beyond, ensuring that their extra effort is seen and valued, preventing the erosion of motivation.

 3. Clarify expectations